Strasmore Research

 June against the six-month arc

-Is +14% a big month?
+Is +14% big?
 For this ticker, in this half, it was the calm one.
 The panel recomputes every month identically, live.

 QueryMU month by month, recomputed live: return, close, and regular-hours turnover